Meet the team: The people who are there when you need them

 Reception: Friendly faces you’ll see every day

-Manning the front desk throughout the day, your reception team is your first port of call when you need help with the day-to-day stuff.
+Manning the front desk throughout the day, your reception team are there to help if you can’t get an answer in our student FAQs or on the MyUnite app..
 They know everything there is to know about your home and can help you find the answer to almost any question.

 Safety and security: Keeping you safe around the clock

 Every one of our homes has its own mix of security features and procedures, specially designed to handle any emergency.
 And it’s our safety and security teams who make them work.

 On patrol overnight and working closely with our 24-hour call centre in Bristol, these are the people who keep you and your neighbours safe and secure.

 “After one check-in I came across an international student who was upset and homesick.
 I listened to how she felt, then explained how I had once studied abroad, and gave her some tips to help her settle in.
 I explained that Unite Students are always here for her, no matter what, no matter when.
 Through this chat, I became her first connection abroad, and I saw her make more and more friends.”

 - Peter Aubele, Service and Safety Advisor at Emily Bowes Court in London